 A quick word on apps: startups can come and go, and some take time to grow.
 Depending on where you live, these services may not be available to you – yet.
 If any of these isn’t available where you live, a quick online search will likely turn up a similar product available in your market.

-1: Get all kinds of help from TaskRabbit
+1. Get All Kinds of Help from TaskRabbit

-Think of “taskers” as your helping hands for the errands you just don’t have time to run and the tasks you can’t seem to make time to do.
+TaskRabbit has been around since 2008, and the app is a popular way to match skilled locals, called “taskers,” with homeowners who have chores that need to get done.
+Think of taskers as your helping hands for the errands you just don’t have time to run and the tasks you can’t seem to make time to do.

-2: Hire a cleaning or home repair specialist on Handy
+2. Hire a Cleaning or Home Repair Specialist on Handy

 Sure, there are maid services out there, but Handy isn’t quite that either.
 If you’re looking for help with a deep clean or finally organizing the items in your garage, Handy has that helper for hire.